alekcz/pcp/README.md

 Retrieves secret from project.
 The secret is read from disk.
 It may be worthwhile using `pcp/persist` to improve performance.
 See [Environment variables and secrets](#environment-variables-and-secrets) for more info.

 #### pcp/now
 `(pcp/now)`
 Returns the current time in milliseconds (according to your server).

+#### pcp/slurp
+`(pcp/slurp "../file-name")`
+Opens a reader on f and reads all its contents, returning a string.
+Cannot access files higher up that project root (i.e. server root -1).
+Does not currently accept any optional arguments.

+#### pcp/spit
+`(pcp/spit "../file-name" "like drugs but better")`
+Opposite of slurp.
+Opens f with writer, writes content, then closes f.
+Cannot access files higher up that project root (i.e. server root -1).
+Does not currently accept any optional arguments.

 ## Other built-in namespaces